parodos-dev/parodos/workflow-examples/README.md

 ```

 In the @Checker definition, the nextWorkFlowName can be specified.
 This is the Workflow that can run, provided the WorkflowChecker workflow successfully completes (meaning all WorkfTasks return COMPLETED).
+The ccronExpression of the annotation will determine how often the Workflow will be executed.
+This is useful for manual processes that might take hours (or even days).
+As all state is persisted, when the workflow-service is restarted, execution will resume.

+WorkflowCheckers can be used to determine if required manual processes, outside of the scope of Parodos, have completed.

 #### A Note On Defining WorkflowTasks for Usage In A Workflow